 While there are many therapeutic benefits to having your child interact with animals, it also isn’t a universal option.
 You will need to consider your child’s personality and sensitivities when choosing whether to have pets and which kind of pet you believe would benefit your child, and your whole family, the most.

-When choosing a dog for instance it would be wise to choose a dog specifically trained for autism therapy.
-Dogs that are not trained in this way may startle some autistic children with loud barking or other sudden, aggressive movements or actions.
+When choosing a dog for instance it would be wise to choose a dog specifically trained for children with behavioral issues.
+Dogs that are not trained in this way may startle children with loud barking or other sudden, aggressive movements or actions.
 Autism assistance dogs are trained to be gentle, and to have certain instincts for protection.
 Some parents have found cats to be a beneficial alternative altogether due to their calm, nonchalant temperaments.

 Other cautions are wise to consider such as weighing financial costs, the risk of allergies, or general safety concerns.

 Ultimately, choosing to introduce a pet into the family life is a big step that must be taken seriously.
-However, after careful consideration and exploration, you may find that it may be one of the most positive and life-changing decisions for your child with autism.
+However, after careful consideration and exploration, you may find that it may be one of the most positive and life-changing decisions for your child with behavioral issues.